MJEmilio/MachineLearning/README.md

-# Machine Learning and Data Science
+# Machine Learning/Data Science Lab

 ![alt text](/img/main.png)

 ## Overview

-This repository provides state-of-the-art ML tools, code, notes, and applications in DS.
-These also are meant to serve as a learning tool to complement the theoretical materials from:
+This repository is meant to serve as a laboratory that offers a framework to build, develop and implement ML / DS applications, codes and research.
+This also serves as a learning tool to complement the theoretical materials of:

 - [Machine Learning: An Algorithmic Perspective - Stephen Marsland ](https://seat.massey.ac.nz/personal/s.r.marsland/mlbook.html)